Funnel Approach – What Does It Mean for Your Small Business?

 On average, nearly 60% of shoppers abandon their shopping cart at some point during an online shopping experience because too many steps are required before making a purchase (or even before reaching checkout).

-Make sure that everything on both sides – from attracting traffic all the way through closing sales – has been streamlined so that each customer encounter has been designed with efficiency and ease as top priorities
+Ensure that everything on both sides—from attracting traffic to closing sales—has been streamlined so that each customer encounter is designed efficiently and quickly as a top priority.

-The benefits of using a full funnel approach
+The benefits of using a complete funnel approach

-Using a funnel approach can help you stay focused on customer acquisition, which will lead to more sales, more revenue, and ultimately, more growth for your business
+A funnel approach can help you stay focused on customer acquisition, leading to more sales, revenue, and business growth.

-The funnel approach is an effective way to focus on customer acquisition because it allows you to determine the most efficient way of acquiring new customers while limiting your spending in other areas.
+The funnel approach is an effective way to focus on customer acquisition.
+It allows you to determine the most efficient way of acquiring new customers while limiting your spending in other areas.

-The first step is to identify all the marketing channels available to you and then choose one or two that work best for your business at this stage in its life cycle.
+The first step is to identify all the available marketing channels and then choose one or two that work best for your business at this stage in its life cycle.

-Once you have chosen which marketing channel(s) are most appropriate for acquiring new prospects, start measuring where each prospect comes from so that you can see which ones convert into paying customers more frequently than others do.
+Once you have chosen which marketing channel(s) are most appropriate for acquiring new prospects, start measuring where each prospect comes from to see which ones convert into paying customers more frequently than others do.

-This information will help guide future decisions about what type of marketing tactics are best suited toward achieving certain goals, such as increasing sales volume or growing brand awareness among consumers who aren’t yet familiar with what makes our brand special.”
+This information will help guide future decisions about what marketing tactics are best suited to achieving specific goals, such as increasing sales volume or growing brand awareness among consumers who aren’t yet familiar with what makes our brand special.”

 The bottom line about the funnel approach and what it could mean for your business

-The funnel approach is for you if you have ever wondered how to grow your business and make it more profitable.
-It’s easy to implement and doesn’t require any additional resources from your team.
+If you have ever wondered how to grow your business and make it more profitable, the funnel approach is for you.
+It’s easy to implement and requires no additional resources from your team.

 So what are you waiting for?
 Start using this strategy today!